ems-project/maintainers/doc/coding_standards.md

 ## Exceptions

-I there is an unexpected exception, an exception that should never append, like an exception throw in order to solve a phpstan issue, throw a ```\RuntimeException```.
+When there is an unexpected exception, an exception that should never happened, like an exception throw in order to solve a phpstan issue, throw a ```\RuntimeException```.
 We should avoid using ```\Exception``` in order to simplify logs analysis.

 In other cases you should or use a specific exception, which can be handled upper in the stack.
 Or throw a [Symfony HTTP based exception](https://github.com/symfony/http-kernel/tree/5.x/Exception):